How do you know if you need a fundraising consultant? What services can a consultant offer?

 3. Research your supporters.

 The bottom line: Researching your donors is an important step in the fundraising process.
-With the help of a fundraising consultant, you can gather and analyze the data to meet your needs.
+With the help of a fundraising consultant, you can gather and analyze the data that can inform your approach.

 4. Train your board of directors.